Triglyceride: Chemical structure

 The simplest triglycerides are those where the three fatty acids are identical.
-Their names indicate the fatty acid: stearin derived from stearic acid, palmitin derived from palmitic acid, etc. These compounds can be obtained in three crystalline forms (polymorphs): α, β, and β′, the three forms differing in their melting points.
+Their names indicate the fatty acid: stearin derived from stearic acid, triolein derived from oleic acid, palmitin derived from palmitic acid, etc. These compounds can be obtained in three crystalline forms (polymorphs): α, β, and β′, the three forms differing in their melting points.

 A triglyceride containing different fatty acids is known as a mixed triglyceride.
+These are more common in nature.

-If the first and third fatty acids on the glycerol differ, then the mixed triglyceride is chiral.
+If all three fatty acids on the glycerol differ, then the mixed triglyceride is chiral.